openedx/edx-documentation/en_us/shared/students/sfd_discussions/add_post.rst

 #.
 Enter the text of your post.
 To format the text or to add links or
    images, use the formatting options above the text box.

+   .. note:: If you include an image with your post, include a description so
+      that learners who use screen readers to access the course can understand the image's content and purpose.
+The description also displays in place of the image if problems occur with the image file.
+If the image has no functional purpose, leave the **Description** field empty and select **This image is for decorative purposes only and does not require a description**.

    .. only:: Partners

      .. note::
        The maximum size for an uploaded file is 1 MB.

    .. only:: Open_edX